Valuation (finance): Valuation of a startup company

+can be more nuanced due to their lack of established track records.
+One common approach is using comparative valuations, although this method can be less accurate given the uniqueness of each startup.
+Some methods adjust the average pre-money valuation of pre-revenue startups based on various attributes within the same market.
+Average pre-money valuations in a particular region or sector, obtained from recent market deals, can also serve as reference points.
+During Series A funding rounds, the typical valuation for startups is reported to be between $10 million to $15 million.

 Valuation of intangible assets

 Valuation models can be used to value intangible assets such as for patent valuation, but also in copyrights, software, trade secrets, and customer relationships.

 As economies are becoming increasingly informational, it is recognized that there is a need for new methods to value data, another intangible asset.

 Valuations here are often necessary both for financial reporting and intellectual property transactions.

 They are also inherent in securities analysis - listed and private - in cases where analysts must estimate the incremental contribution of patents (etc) to equity value; see next paragraph.

-Since few sales of benchmark intangible assets can ever be observed, one often values these sorts of assets using either a present value model or estimating the costs to recreate it.
+Since few sales of benchmark intangible assets can ever be observed, one often values these sorts of assets using either a present value model, or by estimating the cost of recreating the asset in question.